How to Maintain Your Refrigerator to Avoid Costly Repairs

 Simple Refrigerator Maintenance Checklist

-• Clean condenser coils every six months
+• Clean condenser coils every 6 months

-• Inspect door seals for damage or leaks
+• Inspect door seals regularly

-• Maintain recommended temperature settings
+• Maintain proper temperature settings

-• Keep air vents clear inside the refrigerator
+• Keep air vents clear

 • Clean shelves and drawers regularly